Serse Cosmi: Later career

 On 27 June 2012, Cosmi was appointed the new coach of Siena in Serie A on a two-year contract, but on 17 December he was sacked.

 On 24 February 2014, Cosmi returned into management as new head coach of Serie B club Pescara, replacing Pasquale Marino but failing to turn the team fortunes and missing out qualification for the promotion playoffs.
 He left the club by the end of the season.

 On 11 March 2015, he was named manager of Serie B side Trapani replacing long-serving Roberto Boscaglia.
 Cosmi led Trapani to the 2016 Serie B promotion playoffs, where they were defeated by Pescara in the final round.
-He was sacked by Trapani on 28 November 2016, after obtaining only 11 points from the first 16 rounds of the season and having his car set on fire by the club's supporters.
+He was sacked by Trapani on 28 November 2016, after obtaining only eleven points from the first 16 rounds of the season and having his car set on fire by the club's supporters.

 On 7 December 2017, Cosmi was named as the replacement for Fulvio Fiorin at Serie B side, Ascoli.
 He was replaced by Vincenzo Vivarini on 12 July 2018.

-On 6 March 2019, Cosmi was appointed as manager of Venezia FC.
+On 6 March 2019, Cosmi was appointed as manager of Venezia.

-On 4 January 2020, Cosmi returned to Perugia after 16 years, substituting Massimo Oddo.
+On 4 January 2020, Cosmi returned to Perugia after 16 years, replacing Massimo Oddo.
 He signed a contract until 30 June.

 Cosmi was appointed as manager of Crotone on 1 March 2021, following the sacking of Giovanni Stroppa, signing a contract until the end of the season.
 After failing to save his team from relegation to Serie B, with Crotone ending in 19th place in the league, the club announced they would not confirm Cosmi for the following season.

 On 4 September 2022, Cosmi returned into management as the new head coach of Croatian club Rijeka.
-His experience at the club however proved to be short-lived, as he was dismissed on 13 November 2022 following a 2–7 loss to GNK Dinamo Zagreb.
+His experience at the club however proved to be short-lived, as he was dismissed on 13 November 2022 following a 2–7 loss to Dinamo Zagreb.

-Style
+Style of management

-Cosmi is widely popular in Italy for his excitable behaviour during matches.
-He is also famous for always wearing a baseball cap (usually that of his team, but often with just his signature printed on it).
+Cosmi is widely popular in Italy for his energetic and excitable behaviour during matches.
+He is also known for his intelligence and mentality as a manager, as well as his strong character and ability to motivate his players.
+He is also famous for always wearing a baseball cap (usually that of his team, but often with just his signature printed on it).'

+Tactically, Cosmi's favoured formation is a fluid 3–5–2, which defensively becomes a 5–3–2 when his team are not in possession of the ball, and occasionally a 3–4–1–2 when attacking.
+He gave his forwards a lot of freedom to move around the attacking third.

+Throughout his career, Cosmi's team often featured Mario Palazzi as his assistant coach, whom he met during their studies at the Coverciano technical centre, as well as athletic coach Francesco Bulletti, and Fabio Bazzani as a second assistant coach, who often specialised in tactics.
+Cosmi's distinctive style has been imitated by comedian Maurizio Crozza.